 The King’s Speech tells the story of King George VI who only became King of Britain because his brother Edward abdicated the throne.
 Thrust into the spotlight at a time when Britain is on the verge of war with Germany, George faces intense pressure to live up to his title whilst also being assigned with the not-so-easy task of delivering reassuring speeches to the nation at a time of unrest.
-The only problem is that George has a serious speech impediment and stammers on nearly every word.
+The problem is, however, that George has a serious speech impediment and stammers on nearly every word.
 But this film is much more than just a man trying to cure his stammer…it is b-b-bloody f-f-fantastic.

 Colin Firth plays the King also known as Bertie by those close to him.
 We soon learn how he spent a lifetime living in the shadows of these people.
 His brother Edward, played by Guy Pearce, was always favoured by his father (the King) and it also becomes apparent that Bertie was a victim of an abusive Nanny.
 The only support he ever received was from his loving wife Elizabeth (a.k.a.
 The Queen Mother) played by Helena Bonham Carter.
 So when Bertie fails to deliver a speech to an overwhelming crowd at Wembley Stadium, Elizabeth searches for help, help that is found in the shape of an unorthodox speech therapist called Lionel Logue…please step forward Geoffrey Rush and take a bow.